lethanhtupk/website-optimization-slide/slides.md

 # General rules

 1. Injecting stylesheet or required script files in the `<head>` tag of the HTML document.
-2. Use `rel="preload"` to instrcut the browser to download key resources as soon as possible.
+2. Use `rel="preload"` to instruct the browser to download key resources as soon as possible.
 3. The best place to inject script files is the end of `<body>` tag.

 <!--